trinidj/phrolova-project-v2/data/resonators/roccia/talents.md

 Upon use, pull nearby targets toward the Magic Box, dealing 100 points of Havoc DMG.
 This skill is considered Echo Skill that deals Utility DMG.

 The Magic Box lasts for 14s or until the Resonator is switched out.

----

-## Intro Skill: Pero, Help

-Attack the target, dealing Havoc DMG.
-Use Basic Attack right after casting this skill to cast Basic Attack Stage 4.

----

-## Outro Skill: Applause, Please!

-The incoming Resonator has their Havoc DMG Amplified by 20% and Basic Attack DMG Amplified by 25% for 14s or until the Resonator is switched out.